networkoctopus/Silverletter/README.md

   LinuxBook-Air
 </h1>

-An immutable Fedora GNOME image for Intel MacBook Airs, built on [Universal Blue's `silverblue-main`](https://github.com/ublue-os/main/pkgs/container/silverblue-main).
+An immutable Fedora GNOME image for the Intel MacBook Air, built on [Universal Blue's `silverblue-main`](https://github.com/ublue-os/main/pkgs/container/silverblue-main).
 Currently tracking [Fedora 44](https://fedoraproject.org).

 Instead of layering required packages onto stock Silverblue — which isn't the preferred convention with bootc/rpm-ostree - I created this instead.
 Along with serving as a playground on bootc - this became my daily driver since early 2026 - so I decided it was worth sharing.